shawwn/archive-chan/README.rst

 **NOTE**: You must symlink each board to the root directory of your static server, or else 4chan's JS won't work properly!
-In other words, make sure that the files are available via `your.webserver.com/vg/thread/338253176
+In other words, make sure that the files are available via `www.example.com/vg/thread/338253176
-<your.webserver.com/vg/thread/338253176>`_, not
+<www.example.com/vg/thread/338253176>`_, not
-`your.webserver.com/archive/4chan/vg/thread/338253176
-<your.webserver.com/archive/4chan/vg/thread/338253176>`_.
+`www.example.com/archive/4chan/vg/thread/338253176
+<www.example.com/archive/4chan/vg/thread/338253176>`_.
 (Notice
 /vg/ isn't after .com; that's bad.
 The board name needs to be directly after your domain name, at the root.)

+Here's an example of how you might serve 4chan threads in production.
+Suppose you own `www.example.com`, and you set up nginx so that ``/path/to/www/foo.html`` on your server ends up being served at `www.example.com/foo.html`.
+You can host 4chan threads like this:

 ::

+  # upload the archive somewhere on your server
-  rsync -Pa archive/ user@your.webserver.com:/disk/sdb/archive/ ssh user@your.webserver.com
+  rsync -Pa archive/ you@www.example.com:/path/to/archive/
+  # SSH into your server
+  ssh you@www.example.com
+  # switch to the archive directory, containing board names
-  cd /disk/sdb/archive/4chan
+  cd /path/to/archive/4chan
+  # symlink each board to the directory being hosted by nginx
-  for board in * ; do ln -s `realpath $board` /path/to/www/$board ; done
+  for board in * ; do ln -s $(pwd)/$board /path/to/www/$board ; done

+(Or you can do this the not-stupid way, by figuring out how to make nginx serve ``/path/to/archive/`` directly as the root.
+But this is my stupid solution that works for me.)

-(You can host the files using any webserver you like; personally, I use nginx + CloudFlare.)
+You can host the files using any webserver you like.
+Personally, I use nginx + CloudFlare.

 `archive-chan` was forked from `BASC Archiver
 <https://basc-archiver.readthedocs.io/en/latest/>`_, which seemed to be